ADHD Therapy for High-Achieving Women and Moms in Massachusetts

 This is not a character flaw.
 It is a nervous system and executive function pattern that needs support.

-How ADHD Therapy Helps
+How ADHD Therapy in MA Helps

 ADHD therapy for high-achieving women focuses on three core shifts: